 - Another adult dependent who is unable to care for themselves and for whom you claim the dependent on your tax return.

-The maximum employee contribution is $2,500 for singles and $5,000 for couples.
+The maximum employee contribution is $5,000 per household ($2,500 for married individuals filing a separate tax return).
 This account is subject to the “use it or lose it” rule and there is no carryover to the next year.
 If you have small children, this is a no brainer.
 Max that baby out (pun intended)!
 Childcare expenses will be at least this much throughout the year.

 Limited Purpose FSA